This Isn't About Greta, Cowards

 Greta Thunberg changed everything on Monday: She lit into the United Nations and then joined 15 other kids in filing a complaint against the world for screwing her life.

 What followed has been a predictable right-wing backlash.
-A Fox News guest called her a “mentally ill Swedish child” (she has Asperberger’s, which she describes a “superpower” and is not a mental illness).
+A Fox News guest called her a “mentally ill Swedish child” (she was diagnosed with Asperger’s, which she describes a “superpower” and is not a mental illness).
 Donald Trump played the role of internet troll.
 And unnumbered Twitter slugs rolled out the classic sexist riff that she should smile more.
 In response, people have jumped in to defend Thunberg.
 And all of sudden we’re talking about peripheral issues instead of what really matters: stopping the climate’s disastrous trajectory.

 Thunberg’s message has never been about her.
 It’s about human rights—your rights, whoever you are.
 Thunberg is just forcing people to choose a side, and that’s scaring people into trying to change the conversation so they don’t have to accept—and accept responsibility for—the reality she’s amplified on a global scale.